Harry Altham: Administration and coaching

 Alongside coaching at Winchester College, Altham was a prominent figure in nationwide youth coaching.
 He was a founding member of the English Schools Cricket Association, serving as its president, and of the MCC Youth Cricket Association, serving as its first chairman.
 He was the co-author and editor of the MCC Cricket Coaching Book, published in 1952.
-Altham spent much time popularising the game among the youth, making efforts to ensure that cricket grounds were made available to boys to practice on, who might otherwise have had to practice on the streets.
+Altham spent much time popularising the game amongst the youth, making efforts to ensure that cricket grounds were made available for boys to practice on, who might otherwise have had to practice on the streets.
 He would also coach youth cricket at the MCC coaching classes at Lilleshall Hall in Shropshire.
 He was appointed Chairman of a Special Committee to inquire into the future welfare of English cricket in 1949, saying, "If only we can get enough boys playing this game in England, and playing it right, it is quite certain that from the mass will be thrown up in some year or another a new Compton, a new Tate, a new Jack Hobbs, and, when that happens, we need not worry anymore about our meetings with Australia."

 Altham served on the MCC Committee from 1941 until his death in 1965.
 He was its treasurer from 1950 until 1963 and president in 1959–60.
-He was a member of the Hampshire Committee for over forty years and was elected the president of the club in 1946, succeeding J. G. Greig; he remained president until his death.
+He was a member of the Hampshire Committee for more than forty years and was elected the president of the club in 1946, succeeding J. G. Greig; he remained president until his death.
 Hubert Doggart would credit, in-part, Hampshire's maiden County Championship title in 1961 to his inspiration as president.
 Altham was also Chairman of the English Test selectors in 1954, and was a strong supporter of Len Hutton's captaincy.